AdamAntinoo/neocom-infinity/neocom-infinity-frontend/ProjectControl/PROJECT STRUCTURE.md

 * **shared** - Mostly panels that are used outside their module and thus are commonplace.

 Thre is no provision for core code that is used by other elements and that inherits functionality.
 Herence is deprecated and should be aboided if possible to reduce component complexity and hidden dependencies.
 Delegation is better suited if there are no injectable dependencies.

+### 2.1 Page Structure
+#### 2.1.1 Mining Operations Page
+**INDUSTRY**

+**v1-minings-operations-page** -> Describes the mining operations for the selected pilot.
+Will include the previous mining actions by date and if there is a current ongoing mining operation it should be displyed inside a separate panel.
+* ***HEADER*** - The common header application.
+Usually displys the server status and the current pilot information.
+Should also have some navigation features.
+* ***MINING-OPERATIONS*** - Contains the panels for the current and previous mining operations.

 ## 3 Domain
 Domain classes should be classified for easy management.
 This kind of classes should be versioned to simplify project evolution.
 There are two main types of domain classes; DTO related to the transfer of data from the adapters that is now depecated since this should be managed internally by the adapters, and domain that really represent the business data structure.
 The name nomenclature proposed is: